Sukhoi Su-25: Second Chechen War

 Russian Air Force Su-25s were extensively used during the Second Chechen War in particular during the first phase when Russian forces were invading the self-proclaimed Chechen Republic of Ichkeria.
 Up to seven Russian Su-25s were lost, one to hostile fire: on 4 October 1999, a Su-25 was shot down by a MANPADS during a reconnaissance mission over the village of Tolstoy-Yurt killing its pilot.
 The wings of the aircraft were put on a pedestal in the central square in Grozny.

 Ethiopian–Eritrean War

 Su-25 attack aircraft were used by the Ethiopian Air Force to strike Eritrean targets.
 On 15 May 2000, An Ethiopian Su-25 was shot down by an Eritrean Air Force MiG-29, killing the pilot.

 2001 insurgency in the Republic of Macedonia

-Su-25s were used by the Macedonian Air Force during the conflict against Albanian separatists.
+Su-25s were used by the Macedonian Air Force but flown by Ukrainian pilots during the conflict against Albanian separatists.
 Beginning on 24 June 2001, the aircraft made multiple attack runs against separatist positions.
-The most successful operation took place on 10 August 2001, in the village of Raduša, when Su-25s attacked Albanian militants who had ambushed and killed 16 Macedonian soldiers over the previous two days.
+The Su-25s were only used during the Battle of Raduša on the last day.